This article was originally published on 2 February 2023. It was last updated on 23 May 2023.

 More guidance will likely come.
 The Directive instructs the equality bodies within each Member State (i.e., the bodies designated pursuant to Article 20 of Directive 2006/54/EC for the promotion, analysis, monitoring, and support of equal treatment of all persons without discrimination on grounds of sex) to develop analytical tools or methodologies to support employers and guide the assessment and comparison of the value of work in line with the criteria set out in this new Directive.
 These tools or methodologies are supposed to allow employers and/or social partners to easily establish and use gender-neutral job evaluation and classification systems that exclude any pay discrimination on grounds of sex.

 What are the pay scale disclosure requirements in the EU Directive?

 Employers must provide job applicants information about the initial pay or its range, based on objective, gender-neutral criteria and, where applicable, the relevant provisions of the collective agreement applied by the company in relation to the job.
 This information needs to either be included on the job posting (or other vacancy notice) or provided prior to the job interview, or otherwise prior to the conclusion of any employment contract.

 Who is responsible for providing the initial pay or the range?

 Either the employer or the social partner.

-What we are seeing in the U.S. is that the wage ranges posted by many employers tend to be so broad as to not be all that meaningful.
-Do you see the laws being amended to get at the wide and meaningless ranges?
+Some U.S. employers post wage ranges so broad as to not be all that meaningful.
+Do you see the EU laws being amended to address this problem?

 More guidance may come as Member States transpose the laws.
 Right now the Directive says that initial pay or its range must be based on objective, gender-neutral criteria or,, where applicable, the relevant provisions of the collective agreement applied by the company in relation to the job.